Emergency and Critical Care Services

 - In patient nursing units for Intensive Care and Cardiac Care.
 These areas are available for critically ill patients in need of ongoing specialized cardiac and/or pulmonary monitoring, or recovering from major surgery.
 Both nursing units have "step-down" units for less intensive care with 24-hour telemetry monitoring.

 - The award-winning Ruth and Jerome A. Siegel Stroke Center, the first New York State Designated Regional Stroke Center in Westchester County.
 The Stroke Center includes a Rapid Response "Code Gray" Team, which ensures prompt evaluation for patients with stroke symptoms.

-- A cardiac catheterization laboratory which is available to provide emergency and elective angioplasty to open blocked coronary arteries.
+- Two cardiac catheterization laboratories which are available to provide emergency and elective angioplasty to open blocked coronary arteries.

 We understand that emergency and critical care situations are stressful, and have developed our programs and facilities to ensure comfort, compassion, and dignity for patients and their families.